umd-mith/webvtt-player/README.md

 ### Using Without React

-You can use webvtt-player outside of a React project if you use the built JavaScript files from the latest release directly in the browser.
+You can use webvtt-player outside of a React project if you use the built JavaScript file from the latest release directly in the browser.
 Simply provide an anchor element with the id `webvtt-player` and provide URLs to audio and transcript as data attributes: